Lemoncode/react-hooks-by-example/04-component_unmount/Readme.md

 ## Resume

-This example takes the _03-component-dom-onload_ example as a starting point.
+This example takes the _03-component-dom-onload_ example as starting point.

 In this example we are going to see how to free resources when we unmount a DOM component.